Gr1mR3aver/qmk_firmware/docs/feature_split_keyboard.md

 For this, we will mostly be talking about the generic implementation used by the Let's Split and other keyboards.

-!> ARM split is almost completely functional, and supports most QMK subsystems using the 'serial' and 'serial_usart' drivers.
-I2C slave is currently unsupported, and as such we have not yet reached 100% feature parity with AVR.
+!> ARM split supports most QMK subsystems when using the 'serial' and 'serial_usart' drivers.
+I2C slave is currently unsupported.

 ## Compatibility Overview